-EA Outcome 1.
-Coordination mechanism in place with stakeholders aware of new POPs risks
+EA Outcome 1: Coordination mechanism in place with stakeholders aware of the risk of new POPs

-Output 1.1.
-Project coordination mechanism re-established and working groups formed and contracted
+Output 1.1: Project coordination mechanism re-established and working groups formed and contracted

 Activity 1.1.1.
-Strengthen national cooridation mechanism (to be covered under project management costs (PMC) and co-financing)
+Strengthen national coordination mechanism (to be covered under project management costs and co-financing)

-The institutional base and national capacity in the MATE to manage POPs established during the initial NIP development will be maintained and strengthened, if necessary.
-The Project Coordination Unit (PCU) will consists of the National Project Coordinator and Assistant to Project Coordinator.
-The main responsibilities of PCU will be to draft the project work plan including assigned responsibilities amongst government and other stakeholders, the management of the project excecution, initiation, final planning and budget.
+The already existing institutional base and national capacity to manage POPs in the EMB will be maintained and strengthened, if necessary.
+The Project Coordination Unit (PCU) will consists of the National Project Coordinator, Project Technical Specialist and Assistant to the Project Coordinator.
+The main responsibilities of the PCU will be to: (1) draft the project work plan including assigned responsibilities amongst government and other stakeholders; and (2) management of the project execcution, initiation, final planning and budget.
 In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.

-Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the exceution of the project.
-NGOs, research and academic institutions, industrial and professional associations will be invited to contribute to the achievement of the project objective's.
-Special emphasis will be placed on the participation of women group members as steering committee members to ensure their active involvement throughout the project duration.
+Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the execution of the project.
+NGOs (especially women), reseach and academic institutions, industrial and professional associations will be invited to contribute to the achievement of the project's objectives.
+CSOs representatives maybe involved as project steering committee (PSC) members, as necessary.
+Special emphasis will be placed on the participation of women's group members as steering committee members to ensure their active involvement throughout the project duration.
+All responsibilities, timelines and budget will be spelt out in order to guarantee the fast, safe and accurate execution of the project.
+Parallel executable activities will be underlined for timely effective implementation of the project objectives.

 Activity 1.1.2.
-Re-estalish the National Steering Committee (NSC) (to be covered by PMC and co-financing)
+Re-establish the National Steering Committee (to be covered by PMC and co-financing)

-The NSC consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
-However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in the import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production / disposal of waste and articles containing new POPs will be consulted.
+The National Steering Committee (NSC) consisting of relevant ministry bodies, representatives from NGO's, women groups and universities is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
+However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, stakeholders from industry sectors affected by regulations on production/disposal of waste and articles containing new POPs, and women's group dealing and handling new POPs will be consulted.

 Activity 1.1.3.
-Draw up overall workplan, select working groups, national and international experts and assign responsibilities
+Draw up overall workplan, select working groups, national and international experts a d assign responsibilities

 The PCU will develop a detailed workplan for the NIP update.
-It will draw up the assigned responsibilities among government departments and selection and nomination of relevant project stakeholders.
+It will draw up the assigned responsibilities amongst government departments and selection and nomination of relevant project stakeholders.
 The NSC will approve the workplan.
-With this, relevant governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.
+With this relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.

-Expertise not available at the national stakeholder level will be compensated with national experts.
+Expertise not available at the stakeholders will be fulfilled by national experts.
 The PCU will assure their selection and hiring.
-The implementing agency will select and hire International experts to assist in specific project activities outlined in the TORs.
+UNIDO will select and hire international experts to assist in specific project activities outlined in TORs.

-Four working groups with expertise in specific areas will be responsible for conducting the inventories as follows:
+Four working groups with expertise in specific areas will be resonsible for conducting the inventories as follows: